-- Remember the costs involved for your course.
+- Remember the costs involved in your course.
 Acknowledge the financial costs associated with purchasing course texts, and choose texts that can be acquired in multiple ways (e.g., open-source, through the library, in multiple formats through the publisher) or allow students to use older editions to help ease the financial burden on economically strained students.
 See the Open Education Resources site and the most up-to-date information about Digital Course Materials with the ISU Book Store website.

 - Exempting the score for the missed item in a student’s final grade (How to excuse a grade book item)